How to Evacuate Safely with Your Pet

 Emergency Animal Shelters

-- Don’t assume your city will provide an animal shelter.
+- Don’t assume your city will provide a shelter for your pet.

 - Verify now that there will be shelters in your area that take pets.